 Log book requirements have long been fixtures of the trucking industry.
 As December approaches, so do some changes in this arena.
 It’s important that carriers, drivers, and all trucking professionals are fully informed before the new requirements go into effect.

-Probably you saw the news announcement that there’s another attempt to delay the ELD mandate.
-A lot of Congressional representatives have signed on to the bill, but we’re not expecting things to change.
+You probably saw the news announcement that there’s another attempt to delay the ELD mandate.
+A lot of Congressional representatives have signed on to the bill.
+That being said, we’re not expecting things to change.
 It appears that the ELD log book requirements are here to stay.

 How Log Book Requirements Will Change

 The ELDs will be used to electronically.
 They will record a driver’s Hours of Service and their Record of Duty Status in real time as they drive.
 It will change how that information must be kept.
 Under the Electronic Logging Device mandate, which will go into effect Dec.
 18, all log books must be recorded electronically.
 We won’t have to fill out paper or other traditional methods logging methods.

 The mandate also sets requirements for how an ELD functions and what features it must possess.
 All ELDs must be certified and registered with the Federal Motor Carrier Safety Administration.

 “Carriers must evaluate and select ELDs, and ensure they are installed and drivers and administrative staff are trained to use them by the deadline.”
 Drivers must understand how to annotate, edit, and certify RODS on the devices.
 They must also know how to display and transfer data to safety officials as needed.

 If caught out of compliance with the new log book requirements, drivers can face costly hours-of-service fines or other penalties.
 The Commercial Vehicle Safety Alliance recently announced that while the mandate enforcement begins Dec.
 18. Penalties won’t actually go into effect until April 1, 2018.